 3. Privacy and noise

-Because you live in such close proximity to your neighbours, you’re going to see and hear them a lot more – whether it’s someone above you having a party on a Friday night or the couple next door having a domestic, you’re going to hear it all.
+Because you live in such close proximity to your neighbours, you’re going to see and hear them a lot more – whether it’s someone above you having a party on a Friday night or the couple next door having a domestic, you will probably hear it.

 4. Strata/owners’ corporation by-laws

-When you buy an apartment you immediately become part of a body corporate and receive a strata title.
-As part of a strata scheme, you’re responsible for a share of the upkeep and maintenance of communal areas of the property, including the gardens, rooftop space, elevators, stairwells, halls, etc. This comes in the cost of paying strata fees.
+When you buy an apartment, you immediately become part of a body corporate.
+As part of a strata scheme, you’re responsible for stumping up a share of the upkeep and maintenance of communal areas of the property, including the gardens, rooftop space, lifts, stairwells, halls, etc. This comes in the cost of paying strata fees.

-Living in an apartment also means playing by the rules imposed by the owners’ corporation, like not hanging your washing over the balcony or sweeping rubbish onto your neighbour below (which you probably shouldn’t really do anyway).
+Living in an apartment also means playing by the rules imposed by the owners’ corporation, like not hanging your washing on the balcony or having only white curtains.
 Any renovations or modifications you want to make to your apartment may also need approval first.

 What is a townhouse?